 Last week’s declaration by Donald Trump of the United States’ recognition of Israeli sovereignty was, as expected, derisively disputed and dismissed by Israel’s many international detractors.
-But, writing for the Gatestone Institute, the ever-judicious Alan Dershowitz says that Trump was right, as no country in history has given back to its enemies such essential territory gained during a defensive war:
+But, writing for the Gatestone Institute, the ever-judicious Alan Dershowitz says that Trump was right about the Golan Heights, as no country in history has given back to its enemies such essential territory gained during a defensive war:

 No reasonable person would ask the Israelis to give the Golan Heights to the Syrian mass murderer Assad.
 It would be suicidal to hand the high ground overlooking Israeli towns and villages to a madman who would use it to target Israelis civilians with chemical barrel bombs, as Assad has done to his own citizens.
 No country has ever returned a battleship captured in a defensive war to an enemy sworn to its destruction.
 In addition, the Golan Heights is a big battleship that would be used to attack Israel.